probablyraging/steam-game-idler/README.md

 # Updates
 ### Automatic OTA Updates
 SGI will check for updates everytime you run it, if an update is available you can accept or decline it.
-If accepted, SGI with handle the rest.
+If accepted you may need to enter your admin password as SGI will try to run updated in an elevated shell, after that SGI with handle the rest.

 ### Manual Updates
 When pulling updates from this repo, make sure to delete your old `config.json` and rebuild the web UI with the `--rebuild` flag at runtime